angular/angular/adev/src/content/guide/signals/queries.md

 ## Query declarations functions and the associated rules

-The `viewChild`, `contentChild`, `viewChildren` and `contentChildren` functions are special function recognized by the Angular compiler.
+The `viewChild`, `contentChild`, `viewChildren` and `contentChildren` functions are special functions recognized by the Angular compiler.
 You can use those functions to declare queries by initializing a component or a directive property.
 You can never call these functions outside of component and directive property initializers.

 ```angular-ts
 @Component({